The Story of Birthing the Fort Wayne Indiana Real Estate Investor Association

 Who We Are Today

-We are a group of like-minded real estate investors, entrepreneurs and professionals, coming together to discuss and share deals, investing techniques, contacts, methods, financing, strategies, education, motivation, training, mentoring and success. (see the our REIA community demographics)
+Our REIA community demographics consist of like-minded real estate investors, entrepreneurs and professionals, coming together to discuss and share deals, investing techniques, contacts, methods, financing, strategies, education, motivation, training, mentoring and success.

 Fort Wayne Real Estate Investors Organizational Structure